EjiroLaurelD/Nethermind/README.md

-Creating a README for deploying the Nethermind Lodestar client on Ubuntu 20.04 involves providing clear instructions and prerequisites for users.
-Below is a sample README document for this purpose:
+Creating a README for deploying the Nethermind Lodestar client on Ubuntu 20.04

 ---

 # Deploying Nethermind Lodestar Client on Ubuntu 20.04

-This README provides step-by-step instructions for deploying the Nethermind Lodestar client on a Ubuntu 20.04 machine.
+This README provides step-by-step instructions on how I deployed the Nethermind Lodestar client on a Ubuntu 20.04 machine.
 Nethermind is an Ethereum client implementation, and Lodestar is an Ethereum 2.0 Beacon Chain client.

-**Note:** Ensure that you have administrative privileges or sudo access on your Ubuntu 20.04 server.
+**Note:** To follow along, ensure that you have administrative privileges or sudo access on your Ubuntu 20.04 server.

 ## Prerequisites